Urban-Front/venice_arduino/README.md

 In this case we'd use one raspberry pi to control multiple arduinos, basically to keep them on the same timeline for the animations.

 See [this example](https://roboticsbackend.com/raspberry-pi-arduino-serial-communication/)

+### Final

+* rp
+	* Raspberry pi code – for the Pi to send data to the arduinos
+* arduino
+	* Arduino code – for the panels to display text